Frances McDormand

 Frances Louise McDormand (born Cynthia Ann Smith; June 23, 1957) is an American actress and film producer.
 In a career spanning over four decades, McDormand has received numerous accolades, including four Academy Awards, two Primetime Emmy Awards, and a Tony Award, making her one of the few performers to achieve the "Triple Crown of Acting".
-Additionally, she has received three BAFTAs, two Golden Globes, four Screen Actors Guild Awards, and seven Critics' Choice Awards.
+Additionally, she has received three British Academy Film Awards, two Golden Globe Awards and four Actor Awards.
 Recognized for her roles in small-budget independent films, McDormand's worldwide box office gross exceeds $2.2 billion.

 McDormand has been married to Joel Coen of the Coen brothers since 1984.
-She has appeared in several of their films, including Blood Simple (1984), Raising Arizona (1987), Miller's Crossing (1990), Barton Fink (1991), Fargo (1996), The Man Who Wasn't There (2001), Burn After Reading (2008), and Hail, Caesar!
+She has appeared in several of their films, including Blood Simple (1984), Raising Arizona (1987), Miller's Crossing (1990), Barton Fink (1991), Fargo (1996), The Man Who Wasn't There (2001), Burn After Reading (2008) and Hail, Caesar!
 (2016).
-McDormand won three Academy Awards for Best Actress for playing a pregnant police chief in Fargo (1996), a grieving mother seeking vengeance in Three Billboards Outside Ebbing, Missouri (2017), and a widowed nomad in Nomadland (2020).
-For producing the latter, she was also awarded the Academy Award for Best Picture, making her the first person to win Academy Awards both as producer and performer for the same film.
+McDormand won three Academy Awards for Best Actress for playing a pregnant police chief in Fargo (1996), a grieving mother seeking vengeance in Three Billboards Outside Ebbing, Missouri (2017) and a widowed nomad in Nomadland (2020).
+For producing the last, she was also awarded the Academy Award for Best Picture, making her the first person to win Academy Awards both as producer and performer for the same film.
 She was nominated for the Academy Award for Best Supporting Actress for her roles in Mississippi Burning (1988), Almost Famous (2000), and North Country (2005).
 McDormand is the second woman to win Best Actress three times (after Katharine Hepburn, who went on to win a total of four), and the seventh performer to win three acting Oscars.
-(Note: McDormand is after Katharine Hepburn (who has four in total), Walter Brennan, Ingrid Bergman, Jack Nicholson, Meryl Streep, and Daniel Day-Lewis.)
+(Note: McDormand is after Katharine Hepburn (who has four in total), Walter Brennan, Ingrid Bergman, Jack Nicholson, Meryl Streep and Daniel Day-Lewis.)

 On television, McDormand produced and starred as the titular protagonist in the HBO miniseries Olive Kitteridge (2014), which won her the Primetime Emmy Awards for Outstanding Lead Actress in a Limited Series or Movie and Outstanding Limited or Anthology Series.
 She had previously been nominated for Outstanding Supporting Actress in a Limited Series or Television Movie for her work in the Showtime film Hidden in America (1996).
 On stage, McDormand made her Broadway debut in a revival of Awake and Sing!
 (1984).
 She went on to win the Tony Award for Best Actress in a Play for her role as a troubled single mother in Good People (2011).
 She was previously nominated for her performance as Stella Kowalski in the 1988 revival of A Streetcar Named Desire.